microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 # D3D12 Raytracing Procedural Geometry sample
 ![D3D12 Raytracing Procedural Geometry GUI](Screenshot.png)

-This sample demonstrates how to do ray generation for a dynamic perspective camera and calculate simple diffuse shading for a cube from a dynamic point light.
-The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Hello World sample](../D3D12RaytracingSimpleLighting/readme.md).
+This sample demonstrates how to implement procedural geometry using intersection shaders.
+Particularly, the sample performs ray-marching of a distance field inside each AABB geometry.
+The sample assumes familiarity with Dx12 programming and DirectX raytracing concepts introduced in the [D3D12 Raytracing Simple Lighting sample](../D3D12RaytracingProceduralGeometry/readme.md).

 ##### Rendering
 Each frame render happens in the sample's OnRender() call and includes executing DispatchRays() with a 2D grid dimensions matching that of backbuffer resolution and copying of the raytraced result to the backbuffer before finally presenting the it to the screen.
 The sample implements three shaders: *ray generation*, *closest hit* and *miss* shader: